Pascati/EldoriaNotes/content/Chronicles of Eldoria/Characters/NPCs/Spade/Dox.md

 # Character Profile
-- A changeling that tried to kill us and also kinda sorta semi-consensually kidnap [[Camille Xotli|Camille]]
+- A changeling that tried to kill us and also kinda sorta semi-consensually kidnap [[Characters/The Party/Quén Aiano|Camille]]
 - True Appearance:
 	- Grey skin, white hair shaved close to the sides
 	- White eyes no irises